 - You are much more likely to be granted a permit in the off-season (Winter) and also make Parks aware that you will be as discreet as possible when getting ready / finishing up.
 Duke’s is totally off-limits in Summer as it feeds the swimming pool which gets muddy if cavers enter the cave.
 In Winter the pool is kept empty and just needs to be cleaned after the trip.
 Permits are never granted for any caves on the reserve on or directly around holidays.

 - If you don’t have a local guide, then research the cave.
 Obtain a survey and a description of the route from a local.
-Its iffy, but Parks might give you a permit if you can prove you can self-guide.
-A character reference from a local caver would help.
-The VSA has surevys and information on every major cave in Buchan, but it is not dispersed freely – in fact you need to be a full member for unlimited access to the VSA records, and it can take a while to become a full member.
+A character reference from a local caver might help.
+The VSA has surveys and information on every major cave in Buchan, but it is not dispersed freely to non-members.

 - Bring some WD40 – These locks don’t open frequently and sometimes need some coaxing.